airmencoders/palmettospark/_pages/projects.md

 ### COVID Response
 #### Hand Sanitizer

-   Supplied hand sanitizer to an Aeromedical Evacuation unit and they were able to deploy it around to world rapidly.
+   Supplied hand sanitizer to an Aeromedical Evacuation unit and they were able to deploy it around the world rapidly.

 #### 3D Printed Face Masks

-   In developement to provide to CE Structures for both COVID-19 and occupatioinal safety advantages.
+   In development to provide to CE Structures for both COVID-19 and occupational safety advantages.

 #### 3D Printed Face Shields

-   In developement to provide to medical staff to extend the average life of N95 masks and ensure COVID-19 safety.
+   Completed.
+Provided the dental clinic with extra face shields during the initial COVID-19 surge.

 #### CSAF/CMSAF Visit